The best 4K projector 2024: top home theater beamers

 You've made up your mind: a projector is the perfect AV solution for you.
 So how do you choose one?

-If you're going down the home cinema route, you're generally looking at more premium projectors with 4K resolution, HDR, high contrast and high light output from LED or laser.
-More portable devices tend to cut a few corners in favour of portability and practicality.
+If you're going down the home cinema route, you're generally looking at more premium projectors with 4K resolution, HDR support, high contrast and high light output from a laser-based light engine.
+More portable devices tend to cut a few corners in favor of portability and practicality.

-The first thing to consider is how far away the projector is going to be.
-For smaller spaces short throw projectors are great: you can place them fairly close to a screen or a wall and get good results.
-They're not ideal for really big projections, however.
-For that you'll want a long-throw projector.
-They sit much further back – so you'll need to think about where you'll put yours and how you'll connect it – but can project much bigger videos.
+The first thing to consider is how far away the projector is going to be from the screen.
+For smaller spaces, and particularly for gaming, short throw projectors are great since you can place them fairly close to a screen or a wall and get good results.
+They're not ideal for home theater setups, however.
+For that, you'll want a long-throw projector.
+These are typically installed on a ceiling and sit much further back in the room, and they can project a much bigger image.

 The next feature is light output, and how that light is created.
 Brightness is typically measured in lumens, and the bigger the number the brighter the output.
-Under 3,000 is fine for darker rooms or night viewing but for bright environments you'll want high output.
+Under 3,000 is fine for darker rooms or night viewing but for a brighter environment, you'll want higher light output.

 LEDs tend to be a little brighter and a lot more accurate, and they don't generate the same amount of heat so they last much longer – typically 20,000 hours of viewing.
 LED projectors can be made much smaller than lamp-powered ones.